 And finally, the wheels are the typical very basic hard plastic and come lubricated well enough to roll confidently.

-The chair as a whole feels light duty.
+Overall, the chair as a whole feels light duty.
 I have some concerns that if I were to accidentally scratch this with a sharp object or even a pen or pencil I could not only score the material but possibly even cut right through it which would have a domino effect and I would predict that with use a cut or scratch would become deeper and wider much like a crack in a windshield.

 It does come with a 7 year manufacturer parts warranty, that includes the mesh as long as the chair was used within recommendations (10 hours per day, less than 275 lbs.).
 There have been issues reported with the pneumatic lift, mesh tearing/sagging or locking mechanism breaking, but Staples seems ready and willing to quickly address these claims under warranty.
 They will send you out any replacement part you need free of charge.